Tinker-Twins/AutoDRIVE/README.md

 | [Intersection Traversal](https://youtu.be/AEFJbDzOpcM) | [Smart City Management](https://youtu.be/fnxOpV1gFXo) |
 |                    |                     |

-## Citation
+### Publications

-We encourage you to cite the following papers if you use any part of this project for your research:
+We encourage you to read and cite the following papers if you use any part of this project for your research:

 #### [AutoDRIVE Simulator: A Simulator for Scaled Autonomous Vehicle Research and Education](https://arxiv.org/abs/2103.10030)
 ```bibtex